 We travel as a group with a team of porters that will inevitably overtake and meet us at the next stop.
 We will have a mixture of staying in tea houses and lodges before moving to camping further up on the trail and on the mountain.
 We try to keep our expedition comfortable but also as light and compact as we can.

-For more information or to book this trip please visit Adventure Alternative - Mera Peak.
+For more information or booking please visit the Mera Peak’s page on the Adventure Alternative UK website.

-Please note that the required number of participants is at a minumum of 2 and a maximum of 12 participants.
+Please note that the required number of participants is at a minimum of 2 and a maximum of 12 participants.
 Nevertheless, it doesn't mean that you have to be a group of 2 to book the trip.